 This opportunity to learn in the Park adds a richness to our learning by providing unparalleled opportunities for children to learn; not only from an Environmental Science perspective but also opportunities for calculated risk taking and resilience as they traverse and play amongst the natural environment.

-Signature experiences for Year 5
+Signature experience for Year 5 students

 The signature experiences for Year 5s are vast and offer learning both in and out of the classroom.